Ares-Developers/Ares-docs/new/sidescountries/uicountry.rst

 Screen </ui-features/campaignloadscreen>`.

 :tagdef:`[Country]LoadingTheme=theme id`
-  The theme playing for a player of this side while the multiplayer match is loading.
-Defaults to :value:`LOADING`.
+  The theme playing for a player of this country while the multiplayer match is loading.
+Defaults to :tag:`[Side]LoadingTheme`.

 .. versionadded:: 0.1
 .. versionchanged:: 0.7